la2050/archive/_projects/2016/next-fest-a-weekend-of-indie-film-music-bringing-angelenos-together-in-the-heart-of-downtown-la.md

   - Publicity/awareness
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  An LA2050 grant would enable Sundance Institute to 1) provide 20% of NEXT FEST17 screening and event tickets free-of-charge to Los Angeles County community organizations and other community outreach programs, 2) support NEXT FEST public panels and workshops, and 3) continue NEXT DOOR, a publicly accessible outdoor community space located next to the festival and open throughout NEXT FEST.
+Our ticket outreach efforts will reach a broad range of Angelenos across the county.
 project_impact: >-
   ["Cultural events","Public/open streets gatherings","Public transit
   riders","Total number of local social media friends and connections Angelenos